IsabellaS2/inventory-frontend/README.md

 #### Frontend (React)

-In the React application, components are grouped by functionality inside the pages/ and components/ folders.
+In the frontend, components are grouped by functionality inside the pages/ and components/ folders.

 For example:
 Authentication logic lives in `pages/account/login.js`